-- Summary statistics to use.
-This setting defines which summary statistics to consider when performing ABC estimations.
-As the number of simulations and the tolerance interval, the choice on the summary statistics is not trivial in ABC.
-For the estimation of the best-fitting substitution model, we showed that the use of all the summary statistics provided in ProtModel works fairly well but, sometimes, the folding stability standard deviation of the real data is too high and far from the simulations value.
-In that case, we recommend to not consider it either repeating the analysis without considering it or editing the “ABCAnalysis.r” script removing the stability standard deviation values of real target and simulations.
+- Summary statistics to use for the ABC estimations.
+As the number of simulations and the tolerance interval, the choice on the SS is not trivial in ABC.
+For the estimation of the best-fitting substitution model, we showed that the use of all the SS provided in ProtModel works fairly well yet, sometimes the folding stability standard deviation of the real data is high and far from the simulations value.
+In that case, we recommend not to consider it.
+The user may either repeat the analysis without considering it or editing the script “ABCAnalysis.r” and remove the stability standard deviation values of real target and simulations.
 See section 5.2